 At the end of "Patients" Clarence successfully escapes the wrath of Tinia's mom and the receptionist, but it's likely Clarence and Mary have to go back to the hospital at some point and since Tinia goes to same school as Clarence, Mary will probably run into Tinia's mom at a PTA meeting or something.

 Even AFTER that, Clarence talks on the speakerphone, singing a song about how he is leaving Brown Town, an idea he came up with.
 The thing is?
 It pans over the company, showing that Clarence having his Brown Town idea MADE THE COMPANY BANKRUPT.
 One of the scenes was brown paint all over a room saying "Brown?
 Brown.
 BROWN?!" all over the walls.
 What happened to make them go insane over Brown Town?

 How Mr. Reese settles the case in "The Interrogation" makes you wonder how many innocent people he had sent down out of laziness back when he was a cop.

-The reason for why the trees in the Tree Of Life have faces might be pretty obvious if you've ever seen or heard about the Over The Garden Wall easter egg Lil' Buddy, but they're probably Edelwood trees.
+The reason for why the trees in the Tree Of Life have faces might be pretty obvious if you've ever seen or heard about the Over the Garden Wall easter egg in Lil' Buddy, but they're probably Edelwood trees!